ena-infrastructure/specifications/ena-oauth2-profile.md

 - All access tokens MUST be audience-restricted as specified in [Section 6.1, Access Tokens](#access-tokens), and protected resources MUST validate this restriction in accordance with [Section 4.1, Validation of Access Tokens](#validation-of-access-tokens).

-- In deployments where any of the above threats are relevant, it is RECOMMENDED that access tokens be sender-constrained using DPoP \[[RFC9449](#rfc9449)\], or alternatively, Mutual-TLS \[[RFC8705](#rfc8705)\].
-For details, see [Section 8.4.2, DPoP - Demonstrating Proof of Possession](#dpop-demonstrating-proof-of-possession) and [Section 8.4.3, Binding Access Tokens to Client Certificates using Mutual-TLS](#binding-access-tokens-to-client-certificates-using-mutual-tls).
+- In deployments where any of the above threats are relevant, it is RECOMMENDED that access tokens be sender-constrained using DPoP \[[RFC9449](#rfc9449)\], or alternatively, Mutual TLS \[[RFC8705](#rfc8705)\].
+For details, see [Section 8.4.2, DPoP - Demonstrating Proof of Possession](#dpop-demonstrating-proof-of-possession) and [Section 8.4.3, Binding Access Tokens to Client Certificates using Mutual TLS](#binding-access-tokens-to-client-certificates-using-mutual-tls).

 > **Note:** This profile is intended for general-purpose use and therefore does not mandate sender-constrained access tokens.
 However, profiles targeting high-security deployments that build upon this profile may choose to require sender-constrained tokens as a mandatory feature.